-- Multiple users can be logged into the same instance concurrently, regardless of the level of access they possess.
+- Multiple users can be logged into the same instance concurrently, regardless of the level of access.
 They can also plan and create scenarios concurrently.

 - Users can have various levels of access to the scenarios.
-Master schedulers may have full access to view and edit all plants' schedules while other workers may simply have viewing or What-If scenario access.
+For example, master schedulers may have full access to view and edit all plants' schedules, while other workers may have access to viewing or What-If scenario.

 - Users can see data from multiple plants in one session from the Gantt, Grids, and Alerts.

 - Single-pass optimization generates a synchronized schedule across all plants.
 Plants can also be optimized separately according to their own set of optimizing rules.

 - Users can use their own personalized, optimized options or can use a shared setup.

 - Single-pass MRP will generate a plan across all plants present in the instance.